We’ve summarised our response on a separate page which will be updated regularly – find out more.

 The Scottish weather is better than its reputation – a lot of the time :).
 We do get a lot of sunshine and the good thing is that even when a day starts off wet there’s always a chance it might still turn out bright and sunny.
 Generally the weather is very changeable – for a 7 day weather forecast visit the Met Office website and search for up to date information on your preferred location.

 Yes, we can.
-If you purchase your materials in advance from UK supplier Cass Art you can have them delivered to our office address and they will be waiting for you on arrival at our meeting venue.
+If you purchase your materials in advance from our preferred UK supplier Jackson’s Art Supplies you can have them delivered to our office address and they will be waiting for you on arrival at our meeting venue.
 Make sure the delivery reaches us at least one week before the travel date, just to be safe.
-Please use this link to place your order:
+Please click on this image to browse and place your order:

 With the pre-travel information you will receive a list of recommended things to bring.
 If a holiday involves walking and being outdoors some of the time, it is important for comfort and safety to wear suitable clothing and footwear.

 That won’t be a problem.
 We’ll be happy to package and send your finished pieces to your home address (costs for this are not included and depend on size, weight, destination and service chosen).